BasPieren/controle-alt-delete/README.md

 Here I will explain some of the key elements used in creation of some of the animations.

 ### ScrollMagic
+ScrollMagic allows you to trigger animations when the user reaches a certain part of the screen.
+Here I use it to fade in every section when the user reaches the `.cad-fade-in` div.

+We loop through all the `.cad-fade-in` div's and tell the animation tween that that the div go's from an opacity of 0 to 1 which is the default.

+Then we also use the `.cad-fade-in` div's as trigger elements so that the animation plays when the user reaches each section on the page.

 ```js
 const classFadeIn = document.getElementsByClassName('cad-fade-in')